 Natural burials require little ongoing maintenance, saving on the emissions produced by the regular mowing of grass.
 The greenhouse gasses produced by a natural burial are partially offset by the native vegetation on the site.
 The rest of the CO2 produced is offset through Green Ending’s purchase of carbon credits from Carbon Neutral.

-A natural burial also promotes the growth of native trees, shrubs and wildflowers, in turn bringing birds and other wildlife to the area.
+A natural burial also promotes the growth of native trees, shrubs and wildflowers, which bring birds and other wildlife to the area.
 Water is not wasted, and pesticides and herbicides are not used to try and control nature.
 Planting native trees, shrubs and flowers in your loved one's honour promotes habitat restoration.

 Since a natural burial does not allow traditional coffins, natural burial grounds avoid using virgin timber as well as the glues and other toxic materials often used in coffin manufacture.